BlinkID/blinkid-android/README.md

 ### Obtaining results from Singapore ID recognizer

 Singapore ID recognizer produces [SingaporeIDRecognitionResult](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkid/singapore/SingaporeIDRecognitionResult.html).
 You can use `instanceof` operator to check if element in results array is instance of `SingaporeIDRecognitionResult ` class.

+**Note:** `SingaporeIDRecognitionResult ` extends [BlinkOCRRecognitionResult](https://blinkid.github.io/blinkid-android/com/microblink/recognizers/blinkocr/BlinkOCRRecognitionResult.html) so make sure you take that into account when using `instanceof` operator.

 See the following snippet for an example:

 ```java
 @Override